Festivals-App/festivals-database/README.md

 ## Deployment

-All of the scripts require Ubuntu 20 LTS as the operating system, so you have to do the [general VM setup](https://github.com/Festivals-App/festivals-documentation/tree/master/deployment/general-vm-setup) first and than use the install script to get the database running.
+All of the deployment scripts require Ubuntu 20 LTS as the operating system, so you have to do the [general VM setup](https://github.com/Festivals-App/festivals-documentation/tree/master/deployment/general-vm-setup) first and than use the install script to get the database running.

 The project folder is located at `/usr/local/festivals-database`.

 The backup folder is located at `/srv/festivals-database/backups`.

-TBA

-#### Installing a new instance of the database.
+#### [Installing](https://raw.githubusercontent.com/Festivals-App/festivals-database/main/operation/install.sh) a new instance of the database.
 ```bash
 curl -o install.sh https://raw.githubusercontent.com/Festivals-App/festivals-database/main/operation/install.sh
 chmod +x install.sh